michelve/dsai-import-tokens/docs/ARCHITECTURE.md

 - Only commit `src/` files to version control
 - The plugin works in both Figma design mode and Dev Mode
 - HTTP server runs on port 8947 by default
-- MCP WebSocket server runs on port 3000 by default

 ## Next Steps